This course is about the world we live in, but described on an immense

 |Examinations and Assignments: |

-In-semester exams plus final exam, regular problem sets, laboratory assignments and/or observing projects.
+In-semester exams plus final exam and regular problem sets.

 |Additional Requirements and/or Comments: |